clockworklabs/spacetime-docs/docs/modules/c-sharp/index.md

 Throws an exception if inserting the row violates any constraints.

-Inserting a duplicate row in a table without a unique constraint is a no-op, as SpacetimeDB is a set-semantic database.
+Inserting a duplicate row in a table is a no-op, as SpacetimeDB is a set-semantic database.
-Inserting a duplicate row in a table with a unique constraint will cause a unique constraint violation.

 ### Method `ITableView.Delete`